bazzimahdi/ASL-sign-language-recognition-using-YOLOv3-python-version-/README.md

 change the path to global path using the append path to annotations function </br>
 follow the original tutorial for training </br>
 real time custom.py is for real time implementation from webcam, its customly made for ASL to return only one object </br>
+use realtime_detect from original repo for more than multiple object recognition </br>

 <b>Requirements:</b><br>
 Python 3.9